vishnudevk/Wifi-File-Share-Android/README.md

-To test The app tookthe WifiShare folder and import in eclipse.
+To test The app take the WifiShare folder and import in eclipse.
 Run it in your device